ROCm/rocALUTION/docs/source/library.rst

 csr_col_ind array of ``nnz`` elements containing the column indices (integer).
 =========== =========================================================================

-The CSR matrix is expected to be sorted by column indices within each row.
+.. note:: The CSR matrix is expected to be sorted by column indices within each row.
 Furthermore, each pair of indices should appear only once.

 Consider the following :math:`3 \times 5` matrix and the corresponding CSR structures, with :math:`m = 3, n = 5` and :math:`\text{nnz} = 8`:

 .. math::